Everything You Need to Know About Transport in Futuna

 The quickest way to reach Futuna is by hopping on one of the domestic flights from Hihifo Airport on Wallis.
 You'll find flights operating twice daily except on Sunday.

 These scenic flights take around one hour in a small aircraft.
-The main hurdle you'll face is the limited baggage allowance, so pack light!
+The main hurdles you'll face are:

 What we love about these flights is that they land on a paved runway right on the water's edge!